 Increase accountability: Ensuring accountability to beneficiaries is an ongoing challenge in emergency response environments, because it is costly and time consuming to facilitate two-way communications.
 The most vulnerable are often excluded and there is the risk that increased use of mobile technology could exacerbate this trend.
-However, when used effectively, there are powerful ways in which the use of mobile phones can facilitate the flow of information and empower new voices, including the most marginalised, to participate and inform the humanitarian response.
+However, when used effectively, there are powerful ways in which the use of mobile phones can facilitate the flow of information and empower new voices, including the most marginalized, to participate and inform the humanitarian response.

 Build preparedness: There is a widespread lack of awareness regarding how mobile phones can be used in emergency response.
 The main reasons for this are a lack of training for humanitarian staff, a lack of preparedness and the limited opportunity to innovate in the high-pressure environment of an unfolding emergency.
-There is significant opportunity for coordinated training, building organisational capacity and equipping staff in advance of an emergency so that they are confident and competent to realise the benefits of mobile technology.
+There is significant opportunity for coordinated training, building organizational capacity and equipping staff in advance of an emergency so that they are confident and competent to realize the benefits of mobile technology.

-Prioritise collaboration: The use of mobiles in emergency response is hampered by a lack of collaboration and knowledge-sharing between humanitarian agencies, MNOs and governments.
+Prioritize collaboration: The use of mobiles in emergency response is hampered by a lack of collaboration and knowledge-sharing between humanitarian agencies, MNOs and governments.

 There has been a lack of understanding regarding the strengths that each sector offers, leading to a lack of coordination and ineffective responses.
-Realising the potential of mobile phones in emergencies is dependent upon determined collaboration between all stakeholders, investing time and resources in building partnership and shared understanding before an emergency.
-This enables efficient and coordinated responses that utilise the strengths of each sector and facilitate integrated solutions.
+Realizing the potential of mobile phones in emergencies is dependent upon determined collaboration between all stakeholders, investing time and resources in building partnership and shared understanding before an emergency.
+This enables efficient and coordinated responses that utilize the strengths of each sector and facilitate integrated solutions.

 It is also important to consider that the decreasing costs off smart phone devices and the increasing availability of interesting and useful apps has created a massive adoption trend worldwide.
 Even in countries that have been slow to adopt computers and other high tech devices, smart phones are proving to be popular for purchase because of their broad application and practical assets.